Symbol#to_proc is slow... is it slow enough to matter?

-It’s common knowledge that using the to_proc hack is slower than not.
-Just how much slower is it?
-I decided to put together a few benchmarks to find out.
+It’s common knowledge that the Symbol#to_proc trick is slower than writing out a block by hand.
+But just how much slower?
+I put together some benchmarks to find out.

 Environment